Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 This time, we can see that the secret is 16 bytes long.
-Therefore, we will have to employ two rounds of TCACHE `entry_struct` poisoning.
+Therefore, we will have to employ two rounds of `tcache_entry` struct poisoning.

-### Polluting TCACHE `entry_struct` multiple times
+### Polluting `tcache_entry` struct multiple times

 Let's say we allocate two chunks `A`, `B` of memory and then free them.
 It would look something as follows: